In this lesson, we’re going to learn about the Comparable

 here is a placeholder type.
 TheComparable

-interface doesn’t know what type of data is going to be compared, and doesn’t care. - The
+interface doesn’t know what type of data is going to be compared, and doesn’t care.
+In ourAlbum

 int

-This is not a binary decision: there are three possible outcomes.
+return type.
+The comparison is not a binary decision: there are three possible outcomes (<

 as the return type.